We are back and we are in the midst of three hours of broadcast excellence on the fastest three hours in media.

 These whack nut jobs out there on the left.

-Their big ad has now been condemned by the United States Senate.
+Their big ad has now been condemned by the United States Senate with a lot of Democrat participation.

-By the way, people I think are having an overreaction to this.
+By the way, people, I think, are having an overreaction to this.

-Last night, a 100 ahead fundraiser at Town Hall near uh Times Square.
+Last night, a $100 a head fundraiser at Town Hall near Times Square, Hillary Clinton said this.

-And they start a laughing and so forth.
+And they start laughing and so forth.

-Uh Vice President Cheney, Darth Vader.
+It calls Vice President Cheney Darth Vader.

 I think that they're trying to humanize her.

-I think this is the hey, look at she can joke around and so forth.
+Hey, look, she can joke around and so forth.

-I I wouldn't make too much about this, folks.
+I wouldn't make too much about this, folks.

-Uh, he was on CNN's American Morning this morning, and a co-host, Kieran Chetry, said a Columbia South Carolina newspaper, the state is reporting you were unhappy with what presidential candidate Senator Barack Obama.
+Now, the Reverend Zach, he was on CNN's American Morning this morning, and a co-host, Kieran Chetri, said a Columbia, South Carolina newspaper, the state is reporting you were unhappy with what presidential candidate Senator Barack Obama, and that you criticized him for acting like he's white.

-That's an unfortunate misinterpretation.
+That is an unfortunate misinterpretation.

 What did you mean by that statement?